-The Personnel Policies and Procedures shall be subject to the following limitations, conditions, constructions, and interpretations:
+The Personnel Manual shall be subject to the following limitations, conditions, constructions, and interpretations:

-- A. The District reserves the right to rescind, revise or supplement the Personnel Policies and Procedures at any time and from time to time. - B. The Personnel Policies and Procedures do not constitute a contract with any employee. - C. Employees who are appointed and serve "At Will" have the right to terminate employment with District at any time, with or without advance notice and with or without cause.
+- A. The District reserves the right to rescind, revise or supplement the Personnel Manual at any time and from time to time. - B. The Personnel Manual does not constitute a contract with any employee. - C. All employees not employed under an express written contract, approved by the District Board of Directors, providing for termination only upon cause are employed "At Will" and have the right to terminate employment with District at any time, with or without advance notice and with or without cause.
 District, as the employer, likewise has the right to terminate the employment of an At Will employee at any time, with or without advance notice and with or without cause.
-No one in the District other than the appointing authority, e.g. either the District Board of Directors or General Manager, may alter that At Will arrangement, or enter into an agreement for employment for a specified period of time, or make any agreement contrary to this provision.
-To the extent any Personnel Policies and Procedures set forth in this document are contrary to or inconsistent with the At Will status of an employee, such policies and/or procedures shall not apply to such employee. - D. These Personnel Policies and Procedures supersede and replace any earlier policies, rules, regulations, handbooks, manuals, guidelines and practices relating to employment with the District. - E. In the event any section or provision of this manual is declared invalid by a court of competent jurisdiction or is contradictory to any federal or state law or regulation, the remaining provisions shall not be invalidated and shall remain in full force and effect.
+No one in the District other than the District Board of Directors may alter that At Will arrangement, or enter into an agreement for employment for a specified period of time, or make any agreement contrary to this provision.
+To the extent any policies and/or procedures set forth in this Personnel Manual are contrary to or inconsistent with the At Will status of an employee, such policies and/or procedures shall not apply to such employee. - D. This Personnel Manual supersedes and replaces any earlier policies, rules, regulations, handbooks, manuals, guidelines and practices relating to employment with the District. - E. In the event any section or provision of this Personnel Manual is declared invalid by a court of competent jurisdiction or is contradictory to any federal or state law or regulation, the remaining provisions shall not be invalidated and shall remain in full force and effect.